 Motivated to start working on your college applications?
 Great!
 But before you do, you should definitely figure out which standardized test—the SAT or the ACT—is better for you (did you know that it doesn't usually help to take both)?

 You might need to do ACT/SAT prep a little differently than the typical US student.
 For an introduction, read our complete guide to the ACT & SAT for international students.
+Then, check out our list of current international SAT and ACT test dates to see which date is right for you.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: